 Apart from the twinning visits themselves, the Association also has an active social side with regular opportunities for members to meet up socially.
 As a result the Association continues to be strong and over the years many firm friendships have been nurtured and in some cases through generations.

 The simple message is that we don’t all speak French, we do have a genuine interest in France and in friendship with our closest neighbours with whom we have an inter-twined history.
-Most of all we welcome all villagers and if you are interested in joining us or learning more, please call our Chair Philada Rogers on 01308 485123, Secretary Jenny Hills on 01305 267641, or Treasurer Paul Sherratt on 01305 269266.
+Most of all we welcome all villagers and if you are interested in joining us or learning more, please call our Chair Philada Rogers on 01308 485123, or Secretary Jenny Hills on 01305 267641.

 Presentation by the Mayor of St. Sebastien to 2 of the founding members, Elisabeth Lerouxel and Lorna Davison, on the occasion of the Association’s 25th anniversary in 2011.